CreativeInquiry/ofxRobotArm/README.md

 - protobuf
 - relaxedIK

-You will need to install boost
+On Linux You will need to install boost

 apt install libboost-all-dev

+On Mac you will need to unzip the boost.zip and replace the version shipped with openFrameworks.

 ## Overview